 3. They impart wisdom.

 Because of the history that they’ve experienced, grandparents have tons of wisdom to pass on!
 They help both their children and grandchildren in this regard.
 Parents of young children are often nervous, unsure of their decisions, and less patient.
-Having their parents to advise them during tough parenting moments helps them see things differently or feel confident in the choices they’re making.
+Having their parents to advise them during tough parenting moments helps them see things differently or feel confident in their choices.

 For children, the knowledge of a grandparent can almost seem magical.
-Kids are constantly asking questions, and where a parent may be too busy or impatient to answer them all, grandparents love sharing their wisdom.
-They can learn new skills, see different perspectives, and gain a maturity that comes from spending time with a wise grandparent.
+Kids are constantly asking questions, and grandparents love sharing their wisdom when a parent may be too busy or impatient to answer them all.
+They can learn new skills, see different perspectives, and gain maturity from spending time with a wise grandparent.

 4. Sense of stability.